GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 > **Warning**
-> When trimming flush cutters wear eye protection or hold your hand close above the pins.
-Otherwise the sharp metal pins will fly around.
+> When trimming with flush cutters wear eye protection or hold your hand close above the pins.
+Otherwise the sharp metal pins will fly around and hurt you.

 ***